How do I find out the boundaries of my property?

 When a fence has been damaged but there’s no sign of who owns it on your title plan, and you haven’t previously come to an agreement with your neighbours, you may both decide that it’s a good idea to split the cost.
 Generally, both parties will be happy with this.

 If you wish to officially decide on who owns which fence, this can be done by creating a boundary agreement.
-This agreement is different from a determined boundary and will show the decision that you and your neighbour come to and you will each have a certain boundary that you are in charge of.
+This agreement is different from a determined boundary and will show the decision that you and your neighbour came to about who is in charge of certain boundaries.

-Once it’s been decided which fences belong to who and where your boundaries lie, you may find it easier to maintain your own property, knowing exactly which parts you own, and you could reduce the risk of neighbourly disputes too.
+Once it’s been decided which fences belong to who and where your boundaries lie, you may find it easier to maintain your own property, knowing exactly which parts you own.
+You could also reduce the risk of neighbourly disputes too.